CLG Grants assist local governments in documenting and preserving historic buildings and archaeological sites.

 Grant Reimbursement Guidelines What you need to know to comply with grant requirements

 CLG Grant Mid-Year Report PDF Word This progress report is to be filled out and submitted along with any reimbursement request to date.
-We want to know how your project is coming along and if there is any help you need from us. whether you have started your project or not, please fill out the Mid-Year Report form and return it to our office by September 30.
+Please fill out the form and return it to our office by September 30.

 For more information contact: